sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 ---
 layout: post
 title: Create a DynamoDB Table in SST
-date: 2018-02-27 00:00:00
+date: 2021-08-23 00:00:00
 lang: en
-description: In this chapter we'll be using AWS CDK to configure a DynamoDB table for our Serverless app using the dynamodb.Table construct.
-We'll also be using the Serverless Stack Toolkit (SST) to make sure that we can deploy it alongside our Serverless Framework services.
+description: In this chapter we'll be using a higher-level CDK construct to configure a DynamoDB table in our SST app.
 redirect_from: /chapters/configure-dynamodb-in-cdk.html
 ref: create-a-dynamodb-table-in-sst
 comments_id:
 ---

-We are now going to start creating our infrastructure using [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}).
+We are now going to start creating our infrastructure in [SST]({{ site.sst_github_repo }}) using [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}).
 Starting with DynamoDB.

-### Create a stack
+### Create a Stack

 {%change%} Add the following to a new file in `lib/StorageStack.js`.